EDCD/EDMarketConnector/PLUGINS.md

 if monitor.game_running():
   ...
 ```

+Use `monitor.is_live_galaxy()` to determine if the player is playing in the
+Live galaxy.
+Note the implementation details of this.
+At time of writing it
+performs a `semantic_version` >= check.

 `import timeout_session` - provides a method called `new_session` that creates
 a requests.session with a default timeout on all requests.
 Recommended to